 Many techies should recognize this ratings and reviews system from the popular iOS App Store.
 But it can also be found in real physical webshops, like Marbles which sells fun thinking games and toys.
 Users can purchase an item and leave their own review of what they think regarding the product.
 Reviews are accompanied by some text and a star rating on a scale of 1-5.

 Along with all of the ideas presented here I would like to also provide some pleasing final touches.
-So I have put together this brief design gallery full of well-designed eCommerce website layouts.
+We have put together this brief design gallery full of well-designed eCommerce website layouts.
 You will notice many of the previously mentioned interface trends appear in a majority of these examples.
-Delve into this list and see what styles of inspiration you can find.
+Delve into the collection and see what styles of inspiration you can find.